archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

 </li>
 <li>
 <p>
 Having a <a href="https://github.com/ruby/rake)">Rake</a> file is a good way to define tasks to run in CLI.
 Tasks such as the ones in this <a href="https://github.com/plusjade/jekyll-bootstrap">Jekyll Bootstrap Repo</a> for <a href="https://github.com/plusjade/jekyll-bootstrap/blob/master/Rakefile">creating posts</a>.
 For that, an alternative is to use <a href="https://github.com/jekyll/jekyll-compose">jekyll-compose</a>.
-(But <a href="http://jekyllrb.com/docs/plugins/#commands">Jekyll compose only works for Jekyll 2.5 & Github Pages&trade; supports 2.4 </a>.)
+(But <a href="http://jekyllrb.com/docs/plugins/#commands">Jekyll compose only works for Jekyll 2.5 & GitHub Pages&trade; supports 2.4 </a>.)
 </p>
 </li>
 <li>